 As China’s economic recovery accelerates, copper prices are rising.
-Here are three copper mining stocks and ETFs that should benefit.
+And these three copper mining stocks and ETFs are getting a big boost.

-As the dust settles from November’s contentious U.S. presidential race, at least one major investment theme has emerged: China is likely to be a big winner in the months and years ahead.
-Here we’ll discuss the dramatic improvement to China’s equity market outlook in the election’s wake.
+As the U.S. economy walks along the road to recovery following last year’s Covid-related shutdown, at least one major investment theme has emerged: China is likely to outpace the U.S. in terms of economic performance in the years ahead.
+Here we’ll discuss the dramatic improvements to China’s economy and equity market outlook in Covid’s wake.
 In particular, we’ll focus on the assets that should be among the strongest beneficiaries of China’s bull market, namely copper and copper mining stocks.

-So far this month, FXI has gained nearly 10%, which is probably as much a celebration of China’s remarkable economic recovery as it is a reaction to the improved trade outlook.
-In any case, a new bull market in China equities is clearly underway.
+Since last March’s crash low, SSEC has risen about 25%, which is probably as much a celebration of China’s remarkable economic recovery as it is a reaction to its improved trade outlook.
+In any case, a new long-term bull market in China’s stock market is clearly underway.

 3 Copper Mining Stocks and ETFs to Buy